Universal credit: Tax credits and UC

 UC claim ends naturally

-Where a claim for UC comes to an end (for example because the claimant has capital over £16,000, becomes a full time student, reaches state pension credit age) then whether a person can then claim tax credits depends on whether they live in a live service area or full service area.
-The only exception to this is in live service areas where UC has ended to an increase in earnings – in those cases the person may still be treated as a UC claimant and so not able to claim tax credits for 6 months.
+Where a claim for UC comes to an end (for example because the claimant has capital over £16,000, becomes a full time student, reaches state pension credit age) then whether a person can then claim tax credits depends on whether they live in a full service area.
+The only exception to this is where someone is claiming UC as part of the live service and their UC claim ended due to an increase in earnings.
+In those cases, the person may still be treated as a UC claimant and so not able to claim tax credits for 6 months.

 Existing UC claimants